 There are huge set of reeds here lining the margins which ALWAYS hold a carp or two.
 Make time to fix your eyes on the reeds and you will often see them twitching and swaying as carp give away their whereabouts.

-Pre-baiting is a great method on Abbey and you can generally get away with it because the lake receives very little angling pressure, meaning that you will be able to get back onto your pre-bait without worrying someone else is catching off it.
+Pre-baiting is a great method on Abbey and you can generally get away with it because the lake receives very little angling pressure, meaning that you will be able to get back onto your pre-bait without worrying someone else is catching off it, most of the time.

 Use 18mm boilies or tiger nuts as bait.
 There are nuisance species present; bream, tench and the like so use something that deters them.